CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Experiments

-Compared with MultiPL-MBPP, Ag-LiveCodeBench-X is more difficult and closer to real-world scenarios.
-On this benchmark, the baseline performance of Lua is relatively poor (2.8-36.5), while \codetool achieves relative improvements ranging from 18.0\% to 200.0\%, effectively enhancing the performance of low-resource PLs.
-For C++ and Java, \codetool also provides consistent gains, with improvements of 7.3\%-55.8\% and 5.9\%-107.1\%, respectively, indicating its effectiveness even in tasks with higher algorithmic complexity and difficulty.
+Compared to MultiPL-MBPP, Ag-LiveCodeBench-X presents a more challenging and realistic evaluation scenario.
+As shown in \autoref{fig:fig1}, the baseline performance for Lua on this benchmark is suboptimal (2.8–36.5).
+However, \codetool achieves substantial relative improvements ranging from 18.0\% to 200.0\%, effectively enhancing the performance of low-resource PLs.
+Specifically, for Qwen-1.5B, which exhibits limited proficiency in Lua, \codetool more than doubles the performance.
+Even when applied to the state-of-the-art DeepSeek-V3, \codetool achieves a substantial relative gain of 38.4\% in Lua.
+For C++ and Java, \codetool also provides consistent gains, with improvements of 7.3\%-55.8\% and 5.9\%-107.1\%, respectively, indicating its effectiveness even in tasks with higher algorithmic complexity and difficulty. \cam{We further extend the evaluation to additional low-resource PLs, including Julia and R, in~\appref{app:generalization}.}